Catnip - Kuura Essentials Herbs

 Catnip has been used in European folk medicine for generations as a calming agent for body and mind.
 It is gentle and is very useful for children and infants.

-Soothes anxiety and tension, supports the digestive system, provides menstrual relief, detoxification, insect repellent, aging skin.
+Catnip helps soothes anxiety and tension, supports the digestive system, provides menstrual relief, detoxification, insect repellent, aging skin among other properties.

 USED IN PRODUCTS: